 Model Answer 1: (View – Education & healthcare should be funded by the government)

 ‘Who should pay for the education and healthcare services – the government or the individuals’, is an argument that draws split opinions.
-Many argue that the government should provide its citizens with education and health protection services, but others contend that the individuals ought to shoulder the cost.
+Many argue that the government should provide its citizens with education and health protection services, but others contend that individuals ought to shoulder the cost.
 However, I strongly believe that the government must assume greater responsibility.

 Access to education is a basic human right.
-It raises political and social awareness, which in turn promote individual freedom and empowerment.
-In 1948, the Universal Declaration of Human Rights acknowledged the right of education and since then it has been enshrined in several national constitutions and international conventions, which in a way, urges governments to ensure free education for the nation.
+It raises political and social awareness, which in turn promotes individual freedom and empowerment.
+In 1948, the Universal Declaration of Human Rights acknowledged the right to education and since then it has been enshrined in several national constitutions and international conventions, which in a way, urges governments to ensure free education for the nation.
 Education is also essential for a robust economy.
-Thus, it is the responsibility of a government to ensure education for all.
-If this is not the case, many poor children would never complete their schools.
+Thus, a government’s responsibility is to ensure education for all.
+If this is not the case, many poor children would never complete their schooling.

 Likewise, no nation can prosper without healthy citizens.
-The increase of wealth lies in the increase of productivity.
+The increase in wealth lies in the increase in productivity.
 And a healthy society can work hard, which in consequence, boosts productivity.
-To enhance the national export and stand on a solid economy, the government must ensure that each and every citizen get proper healthcare service.
+To enhance national export and stand on a solid economy, the government must ensure that each and every citizen get proper healthcare service.
 When people are more prolific, they are able to contribute to the economy in many ways far beyond the wages they get.
 For example, rich nations have better healthcare facilities and this is directly attributed to their higher GDP.

 In conclusion, education and healthcare are not privileges, they are basic human rights.
 It is obvious that quality education and good health are the right blends to fuel the national economy.
 The government, therefore, should heavily subsidize the education and healthcare sectors.

 Model Answer 2: (View – Citizens should support their education and healthcare along with the government)